The Puppeteers Cooperative: History

 The Puppeteers Cooperative was formed in San Francisco in 1976 by George Konnoff and Sara Peattie, two puppeteers formerly with the Bread and Puppet Theater.
-It was incorporated as a non-profit in Massachusetts in 1994.
-In 1993, Teresa Linnihan, then the director of the Newburyport Children's Theater at Maudslay State Park, joined in about 1997.
+It was incorporated as a non-profit in Massachusetts1994.
+In 1993, Theresa Linnihan, then the director of the Newburyport Children's Theater at Maudslay State Park, met Konnoff, and joined in about 1997.
 George Konnoff died in 2001.

 The Puppeteers Cooperative is known for its community outreach and education.
 The Cooperative has giant puppet pageants, community workshops that stress community involvement, and Free Puppet Lending Libraries that make giant puppets available to the general public.
 It publishes an educational booklet called "68 Ways to Make Really Big Puppets: A Patternbook of Parades and Pageants," web pages, and videos, all of which share ways of making giant puppets and spectacles from simple techniques and everyday materials.
 As well as the Lending Libraries, the group includes The Back Alley Puppet Theater, which does pageants, parades, and puppet dances in the Boston area; The Construction Section, giant puppet makers; Hi-Art Productions, video makers; and Puppaganda, which performs short and small news shows.